User Profile: Lela Prashad

 An important satellite data source for Ms. Prashad is the Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER).
 ASTER is one of five instruments aboard NASA’s Terra Earth observing satellite (launched in 1999), and is a partnership between NASA, Japan’s Ministry of Economy, Trade and Industry (METI), the National Institute of Advanced Industrial Science and Technology (AIST) in Japan, and Japan Space Systems (J-spacesystems).
 ASTER collects data in 14 different wavelengths (ranging from visible to thermal infrared) that are used to create detailed maps of land surface temperature, emissivity (a measure of the ability of an object to radiate energy), reflectance (a measure of how well a surface is able to reflect light or other radiation striking the surface), and elevation.
 Ms. Prashad supplements ASTER data with data from the Moderate Resolution Imaging Spectroradiometer (MODIS) instrument aboard NASA’s Terra and Aqua satellites (primarily land surface temperature and emissivity products) along with imagery from the joint NASA/U.S. Geological Survey (USGS) Landsat series of satellites.

 For socioeconomic data, Ms. Prashad relies on data products from NASA’s Socioeconomic Data and Applications Center (SEDAC).
-SEDAC serves as an “Information Gateway” between the Earth sciences and social sciences, and is the NASA Earth Observing System Data and Information System (EOSDIS) Distributed Active Archive Center (DAAC) responsible for developing and operating applications supporting the human dimensions of Earth science.
+SEDAC serves as an “Information Gateway” between the Earth sciences and social sciences, and is NASA's Earth Observing System Data and Information System (EOSDIS) Distributed Active Archive Center (DAAC) responsible for developing and operating applications supporting the human dimensions of Earth science.
 For example, SEDAC’s Global Urban Heat Island (UHI) Data Set comprises four maps showing estimates of land surface temperature within urban areas as well as temperature differences between these urban areas and surrounding rural areas, which are defined as a 10 kilometer buffer around the urban area.

 Along with her urban heat island research, Ms. Prashad also is the former director of an innovative NASA-funded effort called the 100 Cities Project, which used satellite-based remote sensing data to support socioeconomic and biogeographic comparisons of 100 worldwide cities.
 An underlying goal of the program was to discover the inherent taxonomy of cities through the measurement and classification of many urban sites in order to better inform city planners, managers, and government agencies about sustainable development options.